kishington/Anagrams/README.md

 **Anagrams**

-This application reverses all the letter sybmols in the words of input text, all non-letter symbols are not affected.
+This application reverses all the letter sybmols in the words of input text.
+All non-letter symbols are not affected.

 Examples: